-Monte-carlo type algorithms for interactions should be set such that the timestep is small enough that interaction probabilities are always small as advised in monte_carlo_interactions_package.
+Monte-carlo type algorithms for interactions should be set such that the timestep is small enough that interaction probabilities are always small.
+Resolution Issues with Reactions, provides a more detailed physical explanation for the resolution issues that may occur. .. as advised in ref:monte_carlo_interactions_package .